 Well, first of all, sit your butt down on your couch, or while you’re waiting in the drive-through for your Starbucks take out your phone and submit a video.
 Heck, record two!
 The more the merrier.

 Next, you can try it out with your classes!
 It’s great for our Spanish students to hear someone other than us speaking, and there’s a good variety there.
-Below, I included a screenshot of one of the ways we’ve used this in class.
-I set up a Google Form with some simple questions and directed them to the video they should listen to.
+In my class, I set up a Google Form with some simple questions and directed them to the video they should listen to from the library.
+Super simple!

 I caught a few of them listening to other videos for fun, just because they were curious.
 HA!
 Win.
 They thought they were being sneaky and doing what they weren’t supposed to, but how can I be mad about them intentionally spending more time listening to Spanish?!